ercutto/ercutto/README.md

 I am Ercument From Finland, I develop games on Unity.
 I Have strong understandin on C#.
 Next I will learn Html Games and Unreal Engine which I already started.
 I Enjoy cooding and learning new technics.
 Trying to find my own way to develop games.
 Its gives me great happyness even I get crazy sometimes :)
+I was using Unity collabrations on my game projects untill its changed.I did not like Plastic scm, than I start to use Github

 ## Skills: C# / C++ / SQL / HTML / CSS